Anastasoff/Telerik-Academy/Programming/CSharpPartTwo/09.TeamProject/TableTennis/README.txt

 The game:

 	Greetings:
-	Dear gamers, Thank you for choosing our product- �Table tennis�.
+	Dear gamers, Thank you for choosing our product- "Table tennis".
 Such as one of the most popular games in the word, our virtual console game will provide you with high level of emotions and entertainment.

 	Rules:
 	The Player can play against another player, or play against the computer.
 For each game, the first player to reach 11 points wins that game, however a game must be won by at least a two point margin.